Примета такая есть – There is an Omen Like That Posted by yelena on Apr 16, 2012 in Culture, Russian life, when in Russia

 Another word for суеверие is примета (an omen).
 It is related to the word метка (a mark) and the verb примечать (to take note of something).
 Not all приметы are old wives tales.
 In fact, many народные приметы (folk wisdom) reflect cumulative wisdom of generations.

 Still, there is a bunch of плохие приметы (bad omens), дурные приметы (bad omens) or even скверные приметы (nasty omens) that are nothing, but superstitions.
-Wikipedia has a nice list of these.
 But that’s some boring reading.
 Let’s watch (totally family-friendly) a cartoon instead.

 The episode at the beginning of this post is from a very popular Russian show Смешарики (Smeshariki).
 It is called Скверная примета (Nasty omen).
 How many of the superstitions do you know that appear in this cartoon?